teoks0199/tp/docs/UserGuide.md

 ### 4.5.1 Viewing an item : `view-item` <a id="4.5.1-viewing-an-item"></a>

-You can use this command to view details of a specific item from the database.
+You can use this command to view details of a specific item from a specific stall in **FoodNotes**, which includes the price, rating and description of the item.

 **Format:**